HL7/uv-lab-rep-ig/input/pagecontent/semantic-notes.md

 | 1 | amended     | Amended     | The composition content or the referenced resources have been modified (edited or added to) subsequent to being released as "final" and the composition is complete and verified by an authorized person. |
 | 1 | entered-in-error | Entered in Error | The composition or document was originally created/issued in error, and this is an amendment that marks that the entire series should not be considered as valid.                                    |

-A following state machine diagram describes transitions between statuses.
+A following state machine diagram describes the transitions between statuses.

 <div>
 <p></p>